dmnbars/chrome-tabs-autocloser/README.md

 - `tabs`: Allows the extension to access and manipulate browser tabs.
 - `storage`: Allows the extension to store options.

-## Configuration
-There is no configuration required for the Tabs Autocloser extension.
-It is specifically designed to work with Slack and will only close tabs that match the Slack URL pattern.

 ## Contribution
 Contributions to the Tabs Autocloser extension are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue on the project's GitHub repository.